 - Noise while breathing during sleep (Also Read: Remedies to Stop Snoring)

-- Pain in the face, especially near the nose
+- Pain in the face, especially around the eyes and nose

 - More comfort lying or sleeping on one side

-The medical treatment for this condition includes Decongestants, Antihistamines or nasal steroid sprays.
-In case the patient does not get relief from the previously mentioned options, the last treatment option is surgery known as Septoplasty.
-The surgical option is the easiest and instant cure for this trouble.
+The medical treatment for this condition includes decongestants, antihistamines or nasal steroid sprays.
+In case the patient does not get relief from the previously mentioned options, they resort to surgery known as Septoplasty.

 However, some patients decide to treat this condition by Yoga.
 Deviated Nasal Septum Treatment by Yoga is an effective way to treat this condition and get relief from the symptoms.